juxor/afaq/markdown/secH2.md

-enables any man - be he financier, mill-owner, or landlord - - to appropriate the product of others' toil."_ Distribution of goods would be based on _"no stint or limit to what the community possesses in abundance, but equal sharing and dividing of those commodities which are scare or apt to run short."_
+enables any man - be he financier, mill-owner, or landlord - - to appropriate the product of others' toil."_ Distribution of goods would be based on _"no stint or limit to what the community possesses in abundance, but equal sharing and dividing of those commodities which are scarce or apt to run short."_
 [**Op.
 Cit.**, p.
 136, p.
 61 and p.
 76] Clearly, while not _"full blown"_
 communism by any means, such a regime does lay the ground for its eventual arrival.
 As Max Nettlau summarised, _"[n]othing but a superficial